nobuyo/bundler-audit-fix/README.md

 ### .bundler-audit.yml

 In addition to the original configuration, it supports `replacement` block.
-If a gem that is related to a fixed version and not directly listed in the Gemfile (e.g. Rails family, etc.) needs to be updated, bundle-audit-fix will replace according to the specified like below.
+If a gem that is related to a fixed and same version and not directly listed in the Gemfile (e.g. Rails family) needs to be updated, bundle-audit-fix will replace according to the specified like below.

 ```yml
 replacement: